Davy Crockett and the River Pirates

 Davy Crockett and the River Pirates is a 1956 American Western film produced by Walt Disney Productions.
-A prequel to Davy Crockett: King of the Wild Frontier, it was thought of as a means to salvage revenue from Disney killing off the Davy Crockett character within the three program arc ending in the Alamo massacre, greatly diminishing the value that could have been derived from what surprisingly had exploded into a worldwide phenomenon.
-The feature film is an edited, repurposed and recut compilation of the last two episodes of the Davy Crockett television miniseries.
-Episodes from the miniseries with footage from the film include: Davy Crockett's Keelboat Race and Davy Crockett and the River Pirates.
-The film stars Fess Parker as Davy Crockett and Buddy Ebsen as Crockett's amiable sidekick.
+A prequel to Davy Crockett: King of the Wild Frontier, it was thought of as a means to salvage revenue from Disney killing off the Davy Crockett character within the three-program arc ending in the Battle of the Alamo, greatly diminishing the value that could have been derived from what surprisingly had exploded into a worldwide phenomenon.
+The feature film is an edited, repurposed, and recut compilation of the last two episodes of the Davy Crockett television miniseries.
+Episodes from the miniseries with footage from the film include: "Davy Crockett's Keelboat Race" and "Davy Crockett and the River Pirates".
+The film stars Fess Parker as Davy Crockett and Buddy Ebsen as Crockett's amiable sidekick George "Georgie" Russell.
+It tells of an untold story where Davy Crockett and Georgie race against Mike Fink in a keelboat race and deal with a gang of river pirates.

 The film was shot in Morganfield, Kentucky.
 The release takes place prior to the events of the previous film, which consists of the first three episodes of the Davy Crockett miniseries.

 Plot

 Keelboat Race

-Tennessee frontiersman Davy Crockett and his best friend Georgie Russell are transporting pelts to Maysville, Kentucky after a successful season of trapping and hunting.
+Tennessee frontiersman Davy Crockett and his best friend George "Georgie" Russell are transporting pelts to Maysville, Kentucky, after a successful season of trapping and hunting.
 On the Ohio River, they encounter Mike Fink, the self-proclaimed "king of the river".
 Fink refuses to take Crockett and Russell downriver on his keelboat unless they pay his toll, which they cannot afford.

-Fink challenges Crockett and Russell to a keelboat race to New Orleans, with the pelts and Fink's title as the stakes.
-Crockett uses his celebrity to organize his own keelboat crew for the race, which he wins despite numerous obstacles and Fink's cheating.
-Crockett allows Fink to keep his title, and Fink graciously gives him and Russell a ride downriver for free.
+Fink challenges Crockett and Russell to a keelboat race to New Orleans with the pelts and Fink's title as the stakes.
+Crockett uses his celebrity to organize his own keelboat crew for the race, which he wins, despite numerous obstacles and Fink's cheating.
+Crockett allows Fink to keep his title, and Fink graciously gives Russell and him a ride downriver for free.